flowr-analysis/flowr/README.md

 ## 🚀 Contributing

 We welcome every contribution!
-Please check out the [developer onboarding](https://github.com/flowr-analysis/flowr/wiki/Onboarding) section in the wiki for all the information you will need.
+The [developer onboarding](https://github.com/flowr-analysis/flowr/wiki/Onboarding) page has everything you need to get started.
+With **R** and **Node.js** installed, `npm run setup:dev` checks your prerequisites, installs the dependencies, and configures the git hooks.
+The [contributing guidelines](https://github.com/flowr-analysis/flowr/tree/main/.github/CONTRIBUTING.md) explain our commit conventions, and [Linting and Testing](https://github.com/flowr-analysis/flowr/wiki/Linting-and-Testing) shows how to run the tests.

 ### Contributors